sin-null/wallpaper-engine-kde-personal/README.md

 1.)
 Create a container to install the dependencies necessary to build the rpm.
 In a terminal run: \
 podman run -it docker.io/library/fedora \
 For ublue-OS's, the containers are stored in /var/home/$USER/.local/share/containers/storage/overlay.
-The folder you'll need in a couple steps is the latest one that's been modified.

 3.)
 Going back to the terminal with the running container. \
 First install all the necessary dependencies: \